cnguyen46/Decipher/README.md

 I will not hold any responsible if you are doing this.

 I have fun when I study Cryptography and Cyber Security.
 It can be frustrated, but make me feel so excited when I can detect the key of the ciphertext.
-I hope this program can encorage students in self-studying, and self-improving if they want to pursuit the Cybersecurity career.
+I hope this program can encorage students in self-studying, and self-improving if anyone want to pursuit the Cybersecurity career.